 “May we join you?”

-Turning to acknowledge the interrogatory, Anne Merrick was surprised to see Lendina Bisha and Magda Galanis.
+Turning to acknowledge the question, Anne Merrick was surprised to see Lendina Bisha and Magda Galanis.

-“Have a seat, Mrs. Bisha and Ms. Galanis.
+“Have a seat, Mrs. Bisha, and Ms. Galanis.
 May I introduce my husband, John Merrick?”

 “Pleased to make your acquaintance,” Magda Galanis said as she glided into her chair.